hectoragvz/interviews/README.md

 Definitely read throughout [this](https://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/) article by Haseeb Qureshi to feel motivated, guided (and pumped!), specially if you come from a non-cs specific background like me.

+View basic algorithms/data structures/techniques roadmap [here](https://neetcode.io/roadmap).
+This is the base for the leetcode folder.

 ## Data Structures

 ---